Cultivating Purpose and Discernment in a Computational World

 Withdrawal functions like a personal pause button.
 By exiting the field, one hopes to stop the moral clock—to avoid complicity, to remain untainted, to wait until clarity arrives.
 But players who leave the game do not shape its outcome.
 The world continues to move, decisions are made by those who remain in play, and withdrawal guarantees not innocence but irrelevance.

 There is nothing inherently wrong with withdrawal.
 I admire the Desert Fathers, like Anthony and Evagrius who pioneered anachoresis in the second and third century in Egypt.
+St Ignatius’ Spiritual Exercises remain vitally important practices for finding purpose and orientation in a fast-moving world.

 Read my posts on Evagrius’ Practices of Time.